Leadership & Professional Development Coaching

 - Focusing talents productively, creating a plan to leverage them to align with your goals.

 Please schedule your first appointment at least one week in advance.
 Once your appointment is scheduled a strengths assessment code will be sent via email.
 The assessment must be completed at least two days before your scheduled coaching appointment.
+Please email Irene Wallrich directly if you cannot find an available appointment that works with your schedule.
 If you have already had an initial coaching session you may schedule a session at your earliest convenience.

 While all coaching sessions are private, university staff are mandatory reporters, who are legally obligated to report any allegations of sexual misconduct (assault, harassment, dating violence, domestic violence, stalking and child abuse) and any suspected discrimination (about age, race, color, creed, religion, ancestry, national or ethnic origin, sex/gender, sexual orientation, disability, genetic information, military status, familial status or other protected categories under local, state or federal law) to Vanderbilt’s Title IX Coordinator.
 Any disclosure of sexual misconduct and/or suspected discrimination will be kept as private as possible but will not be confidential.